thibaultduponchelle/archives/pages/index.md

 "Perl" is a family of languages, **Raku** (formerly known as "Perl 6") is part of the family, but it is a separate language which has its [own development team](https://www.raku.org/).'

    middle-title="General purpose"
+   middle-image="features.svg"
    middle-content='

 * Used for mission critical projects :fire:
 * OO, procedural and functional
 * Flexible
-* Over 200,000 open source modules
+* Over 200,000 open source modules :+1:
 * Killer language for text manipulation
-* Unicode support
+* Unicode support :symbols:
 * Database integration
 * C/C++ library interface (XS/FFI/SWIG)
 * Go/Rust/xxx libraries interface (FFI)